boolean-algebra

 Conclusion

-The Product of Sums is more than just a different way to write a truth table; it is a mindset.
-It teaches you to look at the "zeros" of a problem—the exceptions, the errors, and the shutdowns.
-By mastering POS, you gain the ability to choose the most efficient implementation for your hardware, saving gates, space, and time.
+The Product of Sums teaches you to look at the zeros of a problem — the exceptions, the errors, the forbidden states.
+By mastering both POS and SOP, you gain the flexibility to choose the most efficient implementation for any function, whether that means fewer gates, lower propagation delay, or a better fit for your target technology.